mdn/content/files/en-us/web/html/global_attributes/id/index.md

 For example, `.` has a special meaning in CSS (it acts as a [class selector](/en-US/docs/Web/CSS/Class_selectors)).
 While valid, unless you are careful to escape it when used as part of a CSS selector, including as part of a [`querySelector()`](/en-US/docs/Web/API/Document/querySelector) or  [`querySelectorAll()`](/en-US/docs/Web/API/Document/querySelectorAll) parameter, it won't be recognized as part of the value of an `id` attribute.
 It is easy to forget to do this, resulting in bugs in your code that could be hard to detect.

-Similarly, an `id` comprised only of digits (E.g., `1234`), or starting with a digit (E.g., `1234-322-678`) or an hyphen (E.g., `-123`), though valid and working well in HTML, may lead to problems when used in CSS, JavaScript and Web APIs:
+Similarly, an `id` starting with a digit (E.g., `1234-322-678`) or a hyphen followed by a digit (E.g., `-123`), though valid in HTML, may lead to problems when used in CSS, JavaScript, and Web APIs:

 - CSS selector can only take a CSS identifier, excludint `id` starting with a digit, two hyphens, or one hyphen immediatly followed by a digit: `#544-383-3388` is an invalid selector in CSS and won't work
 - {{domxref("Document.querySelector()")}} and similar methods will not find it (This [page](http://calixe.fr/global_id.html) document the problem).